-The Symphony Band, conducted by Polly Middleton, performs a variety of works from traditional wind band repertory to contemporary works.
+The Symphony Band, under the direction of Chad Reep, performs a variety of works from traditional wind band repertory to contemporary works.
 Ensemble participation is open to all students through audition each semester.
 The group performs four concerts on campus each year and regularly shares programs with the Symphonic Wind Ensemble and Campus Band.
 Ensemble Size is approximately 60 members.
 The meeting times are Tuesday & Thursday, 3:30–4:45 p.m.
 (Fall); 5:00–6:30 p.m.
 (Spring).

 Music Admissions Auditions

 Each candidate for admission to the University as a music major is required to perform an audition.
+Press here for Music Majors Admissions and Auditions Form.
 For music admission and scholarship audition dates and details please go to our Music Admissions page.